Must

 My boss must be expecting me to work overtime again.
 (I’m frustrated by the ongoing expectation to work extra hours.)

-Must with the Perfect Infinitive:
+Must with Perfect Infinitive:

 When must is used with the perfect infinitive, it indicates a past obligation or necessity that was completed or resolved in the past.

-The construction is must have + past participle.
+must have + past participle.

-now.
+Examples: She must have finished her presentation by now.
 (I assume that she has completed the presentation because it was due earlier.)

 They must have arrived at the airport already.
 (It’s likely that they have arrived because their flight was scheduled to land earlier.)